SUSTAINABLE KPM PORCELAIN

 OUR ECOLOGICAL FOOTPRINT

-4 SUSTAINABILITY FACTS FROM KPM BERLIN
+4 SUSTAINABILITY FACTS OF KPM BERLIN

-Manufacturing with the environment in mind
+Manufacturing with an eye on the environment

 Forms for eternity